Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Introduction

-In this paper, we take a step further and consider the robust linear MMSE relay precoder and destination equalizer design for dual-hop AF MIMO-OFDM relay systems without considering direct link.
+In this paper, we take a step further and consider the linear MMSE transceiver design for dual-hop AF MIMO-OFDM relay systems without the direct link.
 For channel estimation in the two hops, both the linear minimum mean square error and maximum likelihood estimators are derived, based on which the second order moments of channel estimation errors are deduced.
 Using the Bayesian framework, channel estimation errors are taken into account in the transceiver design criterion.
-Then a general closed-form solution for the optimal transceiver is proposed.
+Then a general closed-form solution for the optimal relay forwarding matrix and destination equalizer is proposed.
 Both the uncorrelated and correlated channel estimation errors are considered.
-The relationship between the proposed algorithm and several existing robust transceiver designs is revealed.
-Furthermore, simulation results demonstrate that the proposed robust algorithms provide an obvious advantage in terms of data mean-square-error (MSE) compared to the algorithm based on estimated CSI only.
+The relationship between the proposed algorithm and several existing designs is revealed.
+Furthermore, the proposed closed-form solution is further extended to an iterative algorithm for joint design of source precoder, relay forwarding matrix and destination equalizer.
+Simulation results demonstrate that the proposed algorithms provide an obvious advantage in terms of data mean-square-error (MSE) compared to the algorithm based on estimated CSI only.

+We want to highlight that the solution proposed in this paper can be directly extended to the problem minimizing the weighted MSE.
+Various objective metrics such as capacity maximization and minimizing maximum MSE can be transformed to a weighted MSE problem with different weighting matrices \cite{Sampath01}.
+For clearness of presentation, we only consider a sum MSE minimization problem.
+On the other hand, minimizing the transmit power with a QoS requirement is a different perspective for transceiver design.
+Formulating and solving this problem is out of the scope of this paper.

 This paper is organized as follows.
 System model is presented in Section~\ref{model}.
 Channel estimators and the corresponding covariance of channel estimation errors are derived in section~\ref{channelestimation}.
 The optimization problem for transceiver design is formulated in Section~\ref{problemformulation}.
-In Section~\ref{closedformsolution}, the general optimal closed-form solution for the transceiver design problem is proposed.
+In Section~\ref{closedformsolution}, the general optimal closed-form solution for the relay forwarding matrix and destination equalizer design problem is proposed.
+The proposed closed-form solution is further extended to an iterative algorithm to include the design of source precoder in Section~\ref{Source_Precoder}.
 Simulation results are given in Section~\ref{simulation} and finally, conclusions are drawn in Section~\ref{conclusions}.

 The following notations are used throughout this paper.
 Boldface lowercase letters denote vectors, while boldface uppercase letters denote matrices.
 The notations ${\bf{Z}}^{\rm{T}}$, ${\bf{Z}}^{\rm{H}}$ and ${\bf{Z}}^*$ denote the transpose, Hermitian and conjugate of the matrix ${\bf{Z}}$, respectively, and ${\rm{Tr}}({\bf{Z}})$ is the trace of the matrix ${\bf{Z}}$.
 The symbol ${\bf{I}}_{M}$ denotes the $M \times M$ identity matrix, while ${\bf{0}}_{M \times N}$ denotes the $M \times N$ all zero matrix.
 The notation ${\bf{Z}}^{\frac{1}{2}}$ is the Hermitian square root of the positive semi-definite matrix ${\bf{Z}}$, such that ${\bf{Z}}={\bf{Z}}^{\frac{1}{2}}{\bf{Z}}^{\frac{1}{2}}$ and ${\bf{Z}}^{\frac{1}{2}}$ is a Hermitian matrix.
 The symbol ${\mathbb{E}}\{.\}$ represents the expectation operation.
 The operation ${\rm{vec}}({\bf{Z}})$ stacks the columns of the matrix ${\bf{Z}}$ into a single vector.
 The symbol $\otimes$ represents Kronecker product.
 The symbol $a^+$ means $\max \{0,a\}$.
 The notation ${\rm{diag}}[{\bf{A}},{\bf{B}}]$ denotes the block diagonal matrix with ${\bf{A}}$ and ${\bf{B}}$ as the diagonal elements.